AMWA-TV/ms-05-02/docs/Framework.md

 # Framework

 The framework contains core classes and datatypes.
-Where the functionality of a device uses control classes and datatypes it MUST comply with the model definitions in this specification.
+Where the functionality of a device uses control classes and datatypes listed in this specification it MUST comply with the model definitions published.

 <!-- TOC -->